Running + sunglasses = cool

 Redneck running

-If you had enough money to get by without working, what lifestyle would you choose?
-For me, I’d be a redneck and live in the country.Redneck relaxation
+If you had enough money and didn’t have to work, what kind of lifestyle would you have?
+I’d live in the country and be a redneck.Redneck relaxation

 Below is an example of my dream home.
-I’ve discovered such homes are constructed in a way that if I want to listen to the chirping songbirds in the nearby woods or need a refreshing breeze, I don’t have to go outside.Redn trailer
+I’ve learned such homes are constructed in a way that I don’t have to go outside to enjoy the chirping of songbirds or a refreshing breeze.Redn trailer

 Another big advantage is parking.
 I anticipate no problem squeezing in my many rigs.Redn parking